The International Trade Blog arrow Export Compliance

 Which shipments require an EEI filing?

 The short answer is almost all shipments.
 If you’re shipping goods worth more than $2,500 per Schedule B number to a foreign destination, you’ll need to file your EEI.
-However, there are some exceptions and exemptions.
+However, there are some details, exceptions and exemptions.

 Shipments whose final destination is Canada don’t need to be filed unless those shipments contain rough diamonds, used vehicles or items subject to government licenses or sanctions.
 Shipments to Guam and American Samoa, for example, do not require an EEI filing, while shipments to Puerto Rico and the U.S. Virgin Islands do require filings (even though the latter two locations are U.S. territories).